-Krispy Kreme shares slip in opening Nasdaq trade
+Krispy Kreme shares slip in opening trade, reverse higher

-Krispy Kreme Inc. shares fell 4.11% in their Nasdaq debut on Thursday.
+Krispy Kreme Inc. shares fell 4.11% on Thursday in their debut trade on the Nasdaq before turning higher.

-Shares of the Winston-Salem, North Carolina-based doughnut chain opened for trading at $16.30 after pricing at $17 on Wednesday evening.
-They were expected to price between $21 and $24 apiece.
+Shares of the Winston-Salem, North Carolina-based doughnut chain opened for trading at $16.30 apiece, valuing the company at $2.62 billion.
+Shares priced at $17 on Wednesday evening, below the $21 to $24 range that was expected.

+The disappointing pricing came as investors were stuffed full of new offerings during what has been one of the busiest weeks for U.S. IPOs.

 |Ticker